-Candidates for the position must have an earned doctorate in industrial engineering, operations research, supply chain management, or a closely related field.
-The successful candidate will be a recognized leader in a technical area related to logistics, have demonstrated commitment to both research and teaching, and offer credentials to support appointment at the rank of Full Professor.
+Candidates for the position must have an earned doctorate in industrial engineering, operations research, or a closely related field.
+The successful candidate will have an excellent record in scholarship and external funding, demonstrated commitment to teaching at the graduate and undergraduate levels, and credentials to support appointment at the rank of Full Professor.
 Salary will be commensurate with qualifications, with additional benefits derived from the professorship endowment.

-Kansas State University is located in Manhattan, a vibrant community of 52,000 in the scenic Flint Hills of Northeast Kansas (http://www.manhattan.org/).
+Kansas State University is located in Manhattan, a vibrant community of 52,000 in the scenic Flint Hills of Northeast Kansas.
 The community offers a friendly and safe environment.
-It also features excellent housing, outstanding schools, excellent parks and recreation facilities, a wide variety of shopping and dining establishments, and short commute times.
+It also features excellent housing, exceptional schools, outstanding parks and recreation facilities, a wide variety of shopping and dining establishments, and short commute times.
 The community is located in the center of the U.S. and in America’s breadbasket.
-This location helps facilitate industrial collaborations with logistics companies and enhance research opportunities in the transportation of animals and agricultural products.

-Applicants should submit a cover letter, curriculum vitae, a statement of research vision, a statement of teaching interests and philosophy, contact information for at least three professional references to email@example.com.
-Questions regarding the position may be directed to Dr. David Ben-Arieh, search committee chair, at firstname.lastname@example.org.
-For additional information, please visit http://www.imse.ksu.edu/iceprofessorship.
+Applicants should submit a cover letter, curriculum vitae, a one-page statement of research vision, a one-page statement of teaching interests, and contact information for at least three professional references to email@example.com.

 Kansas State University is an equal opportunity employer and actively seeks diversity among its employees.
 Women and minority candidates are encouraged to apply.
 Employment offer is contingent upon successful completion of a background check.

 Visit K-State's jobs page for a listing of all open positions at the university.